-The West End Seniors’ Network offers older adults assistance with filing their income tax returns.
+The West End Seniors’ Network offers older adults help with filing income tax returns.
 All income tax returns are filed electronically for free (eligibility criteria apply) by trained and authorized volunteers through the Canada Revenue Agency (CRA) Community Volunteer Income Tax Program (CVITP).

-From March 3 to April 30, WESN is offering older adults assistance with filing their income tax return, for those with modest income and a simple tax situation only (must meet criteria below).
+During tax season, WESN offers older adults help filing income tax returns, for those with modest income and a simple tax situation only (must meet criteria below).
 All income tax returns are filed electronically by volunteers that are screened, trained, and authorized through the Canada Revenue Agency (CRA) Community Volunteer Income Tax Program (CVITP).

-The WESN tax clinic volunteers are happy to assist you in filing your simple income tax return, but are not in a position to give you tax advice.
-You may be directed to contact the CRA if you require tax-related advice.
+WESN tax clinic volunteers are happy to help you file a simple income tax return, but do not give tax advice.
+You may be directed to contact the CRA for tax-related advice.

-Please respect all WESN staff and volunteers.
+Please respect staff and volunteers.
 Rudeness or disrespect of any form will not be tolerated and you may be asked to make alternate tax arrangements.
 WESN retains the right to refuse service.

 Family size and total family income is under: